Construction information and updates

 The stockpiles of sand at the northern breakwater site have been hyrdomulched (a protective layer) to stabilise the site as part of the project’s dust management plan.

 Construction of the northern breakwater commenced late April 2021.
 Click to view the progress of the northern breakwater.
+The northern breakwater reached its final length of 645m in early October 2021.
+The northern breakwater will now be built up to its final height of around 18.5m from the ocean floor.

 Trucks are accessing the northern breakwater site via the Resolute Way roundabout.
 For more information on truck movements to and from site, download our Truck Movements Fact Sheet.